Analysing quantum systems with randomised measurements: Randomised measurements in a nutshell

 \subsection{Local unitary invariants}

-Moments of random correlations and sector lengths are special cases of a broader class of the quantum state functions which are invariant under local unitary transformations.
+Moments of random correlations and sector lengths are special cases of a broader class of functions of the quantum state which are invariant under local unitary transformations.
 In general, such \textit{local unitary (LU) invariants} $q(\varrho)$ are functions of the quantum state $\varrho$ for which

 for any $V_{1} \otimes \cdots \otimes V_{n}$ with $V_i$ defined in a $d$-dimensional unitary group.
 Since the purity of the global state $\mathcal{P}(\varrho) = \tr(\varrho^2)$ is invariant under any global unitary, one can interpret the relation in Eq.~(\ref{sectorandpurity}) as a decomposition of a global unitary invariant into LU invariants.
 Moreover, for two qubits $\tr(\varrho^3)$, can be expressed with the help of the determinant $\det{(T)}$ of the correlation tensor introduced in Eq.~(\ref{bloch_two_qubit}).
 This is one of the so-called Makhlin LU invariants~\cite{makhlin_nonlocal_2002}.